-Private sector added 125,000 jobs in October, slightly beating expectations
+Private employers beat hiring forecasts with 125,000 new jobs in October

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Most hiring took place in the service-providing sector, with 138,000 new jobs created.
+Most hiring took place in the services sector, with 138,000 new jobs created.
 But the goods-producing sector lost 13,000 jobs -- including 4,000 in manufacturing.

 "The job slowdown is most pronounced at manufacturers and small companies," Moody's chief economist Mark Zandi said in a statement.
 "If hiring weakens any further, unemployment will begin to rise."

-However, the better-than-expected data was offset by a sharp downward revision in September's data.
-The ADP Research Institute said the private sector added a mere 93,000 jobs last month, a 42,000 drop from the 135,000 it originally reported.
+Wednesday's report also included a sharp downward revision in September's numbers.
+The ADP Research Institute said the private sector added a mere 93,000 jobs last month, a drop of 31 percent from the 135,000 originally reported.

-The report precedes the release of the more closely watched Labor Department’s jobs report on Friday, during which the U.S. economy is expected to have added 85,000 new jobs.
+The data precedes the release of a more closely watched update from the Labor Department on Friday, which is expected to show the U.S. economy added 85,000 jobs in October.
 Analysts anticipate unemployment will edge higher to 3.6 percent, up from 3.5 percent in September -- a 50-year low.
-In September, the U.S. added a weaker-than-expected 136,000 new positions.
+In September, the U.S. added a weaker-than-expected 136,000 positions.

-ADP's report also comes ahead of a key Federal Reserve announcement on Wednesday at 2 p.m.
+ADP's report also precedes a key Federal Reserve announcement on Wednesday at 2 p.m.
 Policymakers at the U.S. central bank are widely expected to cut interest rates by 25 basis points, then hit pause.